Address: 300 N. "D" Street

 About Councilmember Virginia Marquez

 Ms. Marquez was born and raised on the Westside of San Bernardino.
 She is the daughter of a Santa Fe Railroad Worker.
-Virginia Marquez attended local schools at Our Lady of Guadalupé Elementary School and Pacific High School.
+Virginia Marquez attended Our Lady of Guadalupe Elementary School, Aquinas High School and graduated from Pacific High School.
 In 1979, Virginia Marquez graduated from California State University, San Bernardino where she earned a Bachelor of Arts degree in Sociology.
+She resides on the Westside of San Bernardino with her mother Magdalena Marquez, who is 94 years young.

-Subsequent to her retirement from State service, Councilwoman Marquez worked for Congressman Joe Baca of the 43rd Congressional District, as a part-time Congressional Representative for 14 months.
-There she was assigned to the City of Rialto where her areas of focus included Senior Affairs And Public Safety.
-She resigned from this office in January 2010, in preparation to serve the City of San Bernardino on a full time basis as the 1st Ward Councilwoman.
+After her retirement from state service, Councilwoman Marquez worked for Congressman Joe Baca of the 43rd Congressional District, as a part-time Congressional Representative for 14 months.
+There she was assigned to the City of Rialto where her areas of focus included Senior Affairs and Public Safety.
+She resigned from this office in January 2010, in preparation to serve the City of San Bernardino on a full time basis as the Councilwoman of the First Ward.

-Councilwoman Marquez is a member of the following professional organizations: California Correctional Peace Officers Association, Parole Agents Associations of California, California Narcotics Officers Association, Women's Club of San Bernardino, Native Sons of The Golden West and The Greater Rialto Democratic Club.
-Councilwoman Marquez is a member of Our Lady of Guadalupé Catholic Church.
+Councilwoman Marquez is a member of the following professional organizations: California Correctional Peace Officers Association, Parole Agents Associations of California, California Narcotics Officers Association, Women's Club of San Bernardino and Native Sons of The Golden West.
+Councilwoman Marquez is a member of Our Lady of Guadalupe Catholic Church.